lqueryvg/sud/readme.txt

     not yet known.
 When the puzzle is empty, the candidates for every cell will be the set of numbers from 1 to 9 inclusive.

-Constraint Group
+CellGroup

     A grouping of 9 cells in a row, column or box.
-The cells in any constraint group must contain the numbers 1 to 9 without repeats.
+The Cell Group is given a name, eg. 'Row0', 'Col3' or 'Box03'.
+For boxes, the name includes the row and col number of the top-left cell in the box.

-    Every cell can be a member of more than one constraint group; in fact every cell is a member of 3 constraint groups: a row, a column and a box.
+    Every cell is a member of exactly 3 cell groups: a row, a column and a box.

+UniqueConstraint

+    UniqueConstraint ensures that there are no repeated values within a cell group.

-    When a cell value is known, the value can be removed from the candidates of all other cells in the cell's 3 constraint groups.
+    When a cell value becomes known, the value is removed from the candidates of all other cells in the cell's 3 constraint groups.

 Listeners